Spaud1x/ChenYou-3K-OOP-project/devlog.md

 - Coming up of preliminary game ideas and details
 - Setting up basic foundation in unity using C#

+Problems
+- Code referenced is outdated, very hard to debug

 Done so far
 - Basic first person player movement
 - Basic Gun script coding and modelling